Home > Lost Ring and Jewelry Recovery Near Lexington Kentucky

 Do not let large numbers of people see you “hunting for something.”
 Some will be motivated to continue the search once you’re gone.

 No mowing or leaf blowing at the loss site.

 Try not to allow grassy areas with lost rings to be mowed.
-It’s not the end of the world, but does cut down the chances (excuse the pun.)
+It’s not the end of the world, but does cut down the chances.
 Leaf blowers push items against fences where I cannot swing the metal detector.